Azure Stack HCI overview

-Azure Stack HCI is a hyper-converged Windows Server 2019 cluster that uses validated hardware to run virtualized workloads on-premises, optionally connecting to Azure services for cloud-based backup, site-recovery and more.
+Azure Stack HCI is a hyper-converged Windows Server 2019 cluster that uses validated hardware to run virtualized workloads on-premises.
+You can also optionally connect to Azure services for cloud-based backup, site-recovery, and more.
 Azure Stack HCI solutions use Microsoft-validated hardware to ensure optimal performance and reliability, and include support for technologies such as NVMe drives, persistent memory, and remote-direct memory access (RDMA) networking.

 The Azure Stack family

 Azure Stack HCI is part of the Azure and Azure Stack family, using the same software-defined compute, storage, and networking software as Azure Stack.
 Here's a quick summary of the different solutions:

 - Azure Stack - Operate cloud services on-premises

 - Azure Stack HCI - Run virtualized apps on-premises, with optional connections to Azure

 |Azure: Use public cloud services||Azure Stack: Operate cloud services on-premises||Azure Stack HCI: Run virtualized apps on-premises|